gocom/php-textile-cli/README.md

 $ composer require rah/php-textile-cli
 ```

-Or [download](https://github.com/gocom/php-textile-cli/releases/latest) a packaged textile.phar from the releases.
+Or [download](https://github.com/gocom/php-textile-cli/releases/latest) a textile.zip from the releases.
 The
-downloadable ZIP also contains man pages and shell completion definitions for bash, fish and zsh.
+ZIP contains a packaged textile.phar, man pages and shell completion definitions for bash, fish and zsh.

 Usage
 -----